StefanZander/lecture_notes/kg/lecture/marp/intro.md

 ---
-## New and exciting aspects of the use of KGs for data integration
+## New and exciting aspects of using KGs for data integration

 1. First, the integrated information may come from text and other _unstructured sources_ (for example, news, social media, and others) as well as _structured data sources_ (for example, relational databases).
 As many information extraction systems already output information in triples, using a ==generic schema of triples== substantially __reduces the cost__ of starting _data integration projects_.